alexcarron/rock-estore/docs/DesignDoc.md

 * 3 that had mostly but not fully passed their acceptance criteria.
 The acceptance criteria that failed were
 	* Given that I am on the products page when there are products in the inventory, then I see each product and a short description of it.
-	* This had failed becuase we had yet to include all fields of a rock item in the details page The follwing acceptance criteria failed due to the deicison of moving away from the admin using product ids and rather interacting with a GUI, as a result the acceptance criteria will be modified or removed for sprint 3.
+	* This had failed becuase we had yet to include all fields of a rock item in the details page The following acceptance criteria failed due to the deicison of moving away from the admin using product ids and rather interacting with a GUI, as a result the acceptance criteria will be modified or removed for sprint 3.
 	* Given a user is logged in as an admin when that user enters a valid product id and attempts to remove it then the product is removed from our inventory
 	* Given a user is logged in as an admin when that user enters an invalid product id and attempts to remove it then the product is not remove from our inventory
 	* Given a user is logged in as an admin when that user enters a valid product id and valid product information and attempts to updates it then the product is updated in our inventory
 	* Given a user is logged in as an admin when that user enters an invalid product id or invalid product information and attempts to update it then the product is not updated in our inventory

-### Sprint 3
+#### Sprint 3
 We planned to complete an additional 10 user stories.
 By the end of the sprint,
 * All failed acceptence criteria from Sprint 2 have passed.
 * 9 sprint 3 user stories had passed all of their acceptance criteria